mcauser/awesome-micropython/readme.md

 * [micropython-fram](https://github.com/rolandvs/micropython-fram) - Pyboard driver for Ferroelectric RAM module.

+### Threading

+* [MicroWorkers](https://github.com/jczic/MicroWorkers) - A micro workers class that easily manages a pool of threads to optimise simultaneous jobs and jobs endings, for MicroPython (used on Pycom modules & ESP32).

 ## Community

 * [MicroPython Forum](https://forum.micropython.org/) - Online community of over 6400 users discussing all things related to MicroPython.